dusk-network/rusk/contracts/docs/transfer.md

 The transfer contract is one of Dusk's genesis smart contracts, and is responsible for defining the rules that a transaction must follow to be executed on the network.
-It serves as an entrypoint for every transaction, and can therefore be though as the definition of 'Dusk' as a cryptocurrency.
+It serves as an entrypoint for every transaction, and can therefore be thought of as the definition of 'Dusk' as a cryptocurrency.

-Like any smart contract on Dusk, the transfer contract exposes a set of functions and maintains state.
+Like any smart contract on Dusk, the transfer contract exposes a set of functions and maintains a state.
 In this document we will go through the functions it exposes, and discuss their intended use, together with their arguments, returns, and calling convention.
 We will also specify the state the functions operate on, and describe the types of mutation to the state each of them may perform.

 ## State

-The state of the transfer contract consists of the state necessary to ensure the security of each transaction, as well as provide data for wallets wishing to create one.
+The state of the transfer contract consists of the data necessary to ensure the security of each transaction, as well as provide data for wallets wishing to create one.

 - Merkle tree of all Phoenix notes (UTXO)
 - Set of nullifiers
-- Roots of the merkle tree
+- Roots of the Merkle tree
 - Moonlight accounts
 - Contract balances